Goldinteractive/gold-features/packages/sweet-modal/stories/docs.md

 - HtmlTemplate: Init the strategy with an content selector
 - Endpoint: Init the strategy with an endpoint url

+You can also add your own strategy.
+Create a class and implement the `getData(callback)` function and call the callback with the html code.

 ## More options

 If you like to configure the `sweetalert2` object, just add the options from the docs to the `swalConfig` object option.